 Q: Am I considered a veteran?

-A: In order to be considered a veteran you must have served in the ACTIVE military, naval or air service and was discharged or released under conditions other than dishonorable.
+A: In order to be considered a veteran you must have served in one of the branches of the U.S. Armed Forces service and have been discharged or released under conditions other than dishonorable.

 Q: Why should we come to you instead of going to the VA?